SRH-Heidelberg-University-ADSA/Python_Foundations_for_Data_Science/SUBMISSION_INSTRUCTIONS.md

 # Lab Take-Home Assignment: Submission Instructions

 > **Module:** Python Foundations for Data Science

 > **Submission Method:** Private GitHub Repository

 > **Collaborator to Add:** `mobashgr`

 ---

 ## Before You Begin Read Carefully

 Each student must maintain their **own individual private GitHub repository** for submitting weekly lab take-home assignments.
 This repository is **yours alone** .
-Do not share it with other students or make it public.
+Do not share it with other students or make it **public**.

 Dr. Ghadeer Mobasher will access your work by being added as a collaborator (see instructions below).